 More recently, the number of third party libraries has increased dramatically, which is a really healthy sign that X-Plane® is going from strength to strength.
 However there is a downside as users have to install quite a lot of libraries to see non-Gateway scenery at its best.
 We have therefore started to make an effort to merge in other libraries when authors have offered to contribute their content.
 This has now happened a couple of times and if any library authors are happy to merge, we would be very happy to accept your work.

 Finally, as X-Plane® has evolved, OpenSceneryX has always expanded to incorporate the latest features, for example: Animation, DDS textures and new object features such as TILTED.
-We are currently looking at some future enhancements such as automatically enhancing the X-Plane® static aircraft system with aircraft from the library and automatically delivering seasonal changes.
+Recent major enhancements have included the automatic injection of OpenSceneryX aircraft into the X-Plane® static aircraft system and support for seasonal changes including compatibility with all the major seasonal plugins.

-Hopefully with the continued support from the community we will be able to continue advancing the scope and features of the library well into the future.
+Hopefully with the continued support from the community we will be able to carry on advancing the scope and features of the library well into the future.

 The latest release notes.